gngz/gngz/README.md

 ## Hi there 👋, I'm Diogo Passos

-- :rocket: Currently working as Software Engineer at Nearsoft!
+- :rocket: Currently working as Software Engineer at Yacooba Labs!
 - 🌱 Curious about Software Development, Software Architecture, Networks and Infrastructure and Microservices.

 ### Where can you find me?